 What once was a beacon of lavish excess and luxury had fallen into a salmon-pink ’80s hangover.
 Like shoulder pads.
 Or a really bad mullet.

-In short, the Sheraton Mirage Port Douglas was just all wrong, but an extensive $43 million refurbishment has whisked it through customs into the 21st century, and ‘chic’ is the only word to describe it.
+In short, the Sheraton Grand Mirage Resort Port Douglas was just all wrong, but an extensive $43 million refurbishment has whisked it through customs into the 21st century, and ‘chic’ is the only word to describe it.

 The salmon has been toned down, the two hectares of saltwater lagoons (yes, really!) have been refreshed with an Icelandic blue undertone, and 26 poolside cabanas have been installed.